observingClouds/xbitinfo/paper.md

 ![General workflow.\label{fig:general_workflow}](general_workflow.png){ width=40% }

-Bit rounding is supported by many libraries (e.g. CDO, netCDF, numcodecs).
+Bit rounding is supported by many libraries (e.g., CDO, netCDF, numcodecs).
 One can also set the `inflevel` and get the corresponding number of keepbits with the Julia implementation provided by
 @klower_compressing_2021.
-However, for a user with a workflow that is otherwise Python-based this is not convenient.
+However, for a user with a workflow that is otherwise Python-based, this is not convenient.
 In practice, the decision on how much real information to keep needs testing with the downstream tools and is often an iterative process to ensure consistent behaviour with the original dataset.
-The gathering of the bit information and the decision on the bit-rounding parameters are therefore often not immediately following each other and are interrupted by visual inspection and testing (see \autoref{fig:xbitinfo_workflow}).
+The gathering of the bit information and the decision on the bit-rounding parameters therefore often do not immediately follow each other and are interrupted by visual inspection and testing (see \autoref{fig:xbitinfo_workflow}).

 ![Xbitinfo workflow with the addition of storing the computationally expensive retrieval of the bit information content in a JSON file for later reference and the ability to evaluate and adjust the keepbits on subsets of the original dataset.\label{fig:xbitinfo_workflow}](xbitinfo_workflow.png){ width=40% }